Facilitated Access to Scientific Training (FAST)

 - (Andrea Russie) The Effect of Fire Severity on Soil Microbial Recolonization in a Recently Burned Ponderosa Pine Forest

-UTSA Rising Researchers Program and Award
+UTSA Rising Researchers Program and Award (RR)

 A research training and support program designed for first semester freshmen to provide an introduction to laboratory research and aid in a successful transition into College Life.